Gabulhas/Garbage-Lisp/FUNCTIONS.md

 )

-; Using the Map function, which takes a Procedure and List, and applies the Procedure ; in every element of the list and returns a new list
+; Using the Map function, which takes a Procedure and List, and applies the Procedure ; to every element of the list and returns a new list

 (map square (list 1 2 3 4))